 When purchasing any media for backup or archive it is important to remember that the technology is only as good as the amount of money you have available to protect the data.
 So for example a backup tape might have a manufacturer’s life of 30 year these claims are made because the tape has been tested in perfect conditions and accelerated tests to achieve the results.

 The cost of storing information increases yearly, this could be storage space, media costs, energy consumption, replacement costs etc. Clearly the archive media we choose needs to provide greatest long term costs savings for preserving the information and this is the challenge.

 As mentioned throughout this site the issues of backup are becoming increasingly problematic.
 A failure to address the fundamental problem that data volumes are overwhelming the primary storage systems will inevitably result in data loss.

-As a consequence, the size of online data volumes are spiraling out of control and storage management has become an ever-increasing challenge.
+As a consequence the size of online data volumes are spiralling out of control and storage management has become an ever-increasing challenge.

 Buying bigger and faster storage systems is not solving the problem of data identification.
 How we classify our data is going to become more of an issue than people first thought.
 Now we know tools exist to move data by date, last modified, file size, extension, user, file type etc, but how many companies are using this technology?

 Once we have an archive, whether this is static, near line or offline you need to consider whether the archive will remain on the same site as the primary data or relocate the archive to another office or even replicate the archive regularly to the DR site.
 In the event of a disaster your primary concern should be to restore your most recent information first and then restore the archive if required.